jonathanfox5/gogadget/docs/pages/getting_started/using_the_tool.md

 gogadget list-languages
 ```

-Alternatively, a list is available by clicking [here](../getting_started/supported_languages.md).
+Alternatively, you can view the list [here](../getting_started/supported_languages.md).

 ## Configuration

-It's recommended, but not required, that you fully install the models for the languages that you are interested in. e.g. To install Italian (target language) with English (native language) translations, run:
+It's recommended, but not required, that you fully install the models for the languages that you are interested in.

+Example: To install Italian (target language) with English (native language) translations, run:

 ```sh
 gogadget install --language it --translation-language en